borisbu/OctoRelay/README.md

 ![Settings panel](img/settings.png)

-Currently, OctoRelay supports up to 8 relays.
+Currently, OctoRelay supports up to 8 relays represented by the tabs on the top of the settings screen.
-Each one has the following settings *(in order of appearance)*:
+Each relay has the following settings *(in order of appearance)*:

 | Setting               | Description                                                |
 |-----------------------|------------------------------------------------------------|